Why Healthy Love Can Feel Uncomfortable After Abuse

 • "I'm struggling.
 Can we talk about this?"

-• taking space without punishment
+• Taking space without punishment or stonewalling

-• staying on the same team
+• Staying on the same team, not becoming adversaries

-To someone conditioned by chaos, the healthy version can feel strangely flat — even uncaring.
+To someone conditioned by chaos, the healthy version can feel strangely flat—even uncaring.

 Therapy offers a safe space for healing and support after experiencing abuse.